dmatelokoh/chinook-analytics-portfolio/README.md

 ## AI Collaboration

 I used AI (Claude) as a collaborative tool throughout this project.
-The approach is documented and transparent:

-- CS1 shows the full cycle: structured prompt, raw AI output, my critical evaluation, iterative refinement, and final business insight
-- CS2 and CS3 show where I overruled the AI and why (tier thresholds, misleading benchmarks, silently excluded data)
-- The Python case study shows chart selection, audience reframing, and business context the AI didn't add on its own
+CS1 shows the full cycle: structured prompt, raw AI output, my critical evaluation, iterative refinement, and the final business insight.
+In CS2 and CS3, the focus is on where I overruled the AI and why (tier thresholds, misleading benchmarks, silently excluded data).
+The Python case study adds chart selection, audience reframing, and business context that the AI didn't include on its own.

 Detailed log: [`04-AI-collaboration/ai_collaboration_log.md`](04-AI-collaboration/ai_collaboration_log.md)